-At preschool an electronic ring will detect fire sounding the smoke alarm, Manager or deputy will be aware to listen for ring.
+At preschool an electronic ring will detect fire sounding the smoke alarm, staff will be aware to listen for ring.

-Mobile phone call from Preschool will be made from Manager or Deputy to confirm fire emergency and where to meet.
+Mobile phone call from Preschool will be made from Manager to confirm fire emergency and where to meet.
 (Either Padnell Infant Playground or Padnell Juniors playing field.